 11. Gili Islands

 Many understandably add a side-trip to these three idyllic droplets of turquoise waters and bleached-white sands off the coast of neighboring Lombok island.
 Each is small enough to walk around in under two hours, and there are no vehicles or even motorbikes.
-Gili Trawangan is justifiably labelled the ‘party island’, with sections of the east coast reminiscent of Kuta, so choose your hotel carefully.
+Gili Trawangan is justifiably labeled the ‘party island’, with sections of the east coast reminiscent of Kuta, so choose your hotel carefully.
 Closest to the Lombok mainland, Gili Air has a more authentic village vibe, while on the quietest islet, Gili Meno, there is little to do but just snorkel and snooze.
-But remember: with minibus transfers and the boat trip, as well as inevitable waiting around, travelling from Bali to Gili T can take 4-5 hours one-way, so don’t be tempted to just ‘pop over’ to the Gilis for 1-2 nights.
+But remember: with minibus transfers and the boat trip, as well as inevitable waiting around, traveling from Bali to Gili T can take 4-5 hours one-way, so don’t be tempted to just ‘pop over’ to the Gilis for 1-2 nights.
 Stay longer and visit each island.